SystemsApproach/book/foundation/problem.rst

 applications are developed.
 Almost all of us now have computer networks in our homes, offices, and in some cases in our cars, so operating networks is no longer a matter only for a few specialists.
-And with the proliferation of smartphones, many more of this generation are developing networked applications than in the past.
-So we need to consider networks from these multiple perspectives: builders, operators, application developers.
+And with the proliferation of smartphones, many more people in this generation are developing networked applications than in the past.
+So we need to consider networks from these multiple perspectives: builders, operators, and application developers.

 To start us on the road toward understanding how to build, operate, and program a network, this chapter does four things.
 First, it explores the